The Linux Kernel

 With many academic and corporate supercomputers running Linux and the Linux kernel based Android operating system, working on millions of smart phones all over the world, Linux is the most common general purpose operating system in the world.
 Both Android and OS X are forks of Unix, just like Linux is.

-The Linux kernel is written with the C and Assembly programming languages.
+The Linux kernel is written with C and Assembly programming languages.
 There is also a lot of Python2.7 in Linux.
 One time, while upgrading Python, I removed Python 2.7 from a Linux installation.
 That was the end of that operating system.
 I suppose the Python could be in the drivers and/or the user space.

 - Operating System Operations